Suicide in Saudi Arabia

-This article documents suicide in Saudi Arabia.

-As of 2016, the country had a suicide rate of 3.4 per 100,000 people, ranked 163rd in the world.
-However, due to the laws against suicide, the data may be under reported.
+As of 2016, the Kingdom of Saudi Arabia had a suicide rate of 3.4 per 100,000 people, ranked 163rd in the world.

 Legislation

 Suicide is a crime in Saudi Arabia.

 By group

 Women

 Discrimination, severe social restrictions, and forced marriages are motivators for women's suicides.

 Migrants

 In a study conducted in the Dammam region, the suicide rate was found to be disproportionately higher for migrants.

+By method

+A study of 221 suicides in Dammam between 1986 and 1995 revealed that 63% were by hanging, 12% were by jumping from height, 9% were by gunshot, and 6% were by poisoning.